-Acupuncture for eating disorders is not one that you typically hear of in the western world.
-However, it is gaining ground for aiding individuals with eating disorders in the recovery stages of the condition.
+Acupuncture treatment for eating disorders is gaining momentum for aiding individuals in the recovery stages of the condition.
 Using Chinese herbal medicine and acupuncture along with moxibustion, massage, and dietary therapy in the TCM world are helping patients with eating disorders regain physical and emotional strength.
 Eating disorders can affect people of all genders, ages, races, religions, ethnicities, body shapes, & weights, and is a very serious but treatable mental & physical illness.
 According to National Eating Disorders Association, it is estimated that 20 million women and 10 million men in America will have an eating disorder at some point in their lives.
 It is not known what causes eating disorders, but there is an array of resources for patients seeking recovery, including TCM.

 Eating Disorders 101